Religious Trauma

 What is Religious Trauma?

-Religion can be a source of comfort, belonging, and meaning—but for many, it can also be a source of deep pain.
-If you have experienced religious trauma, you may be struggling with shame, fear, self-doubt, or a loss of identity.
+Religion can be a source of comfort, belonging, and meaning.
+But for many, it can also be a source of deep pain. you may be struggling with shame, fear, self-doubt, or a loss of identity.
 You might be grappling with questions about your worth, your beliefs, or how to move forward when the community or faith that once shaped you no longer feels safe.

 Religious trauma can stem from rigid belief systems, spiritual abuse, purity culture, fear-based teachings, or being ostracized for who you are.
-It often enforces hierarchies of power, control, and oppression, leaving deep wounds that affect your sense of self, relationships, and ability to trust.
+High control religion often enforces hierarchies of power, control, and oppression, leaving deep wounds that affect your sense of self, relationships, and ability to trust.
 My approach to healing religious trauma comes from a decolonizing lens, acknowledging how systemic oppression, colonialism, and patriarchy have shaped many religious institutions.
-Healing is not about replacing one belief system with another—it’s about reclaiming your autonomy, honoring your lived experiences, and finding what feels safe and authentic for you.
+Healing is not about replacing one belief system with another.
+Instead, it’s about reclaiming your autonomy, honoring your lived experiences, and finding what feels safe and authentic for you.

 2sLGBTQIA+ affirming care is central to my practice.
 Trans, queer, and all gender-expansive people are welcome here.
 Religious trauma can be deeply entangled with identity, rejection, and fear, and I am committed to providing a space that fully affirms and supports who you are.
 The intersection of religious trauma and LGBTQIA+ identity can be especially painful, as many religious spaces have perpetuated harmful messages that inspire shaming, rejecting and abusive practices.
 I am committed to providing a space that fully affirms and supports who you are.
 I am proudly gender-affirming and strive to always be learning and growing in my advocacy for all 2S-LGBTQIA+ people.